-L&G has processes in place to help meet the SLAs, for example the dedicated L&G contributions team performed a daily contribution data reconciliation for all contribution payments received.
-L&G also performed daily automatic reconciliations of investment fund units purchased and sold within its fund reconciliation process controls.
+L&G has processes in place to help meet the SLAs, for example the dedicated L&G contributions team performs a daily contribution data reconciliation for all contribution payments received.
+L&G also performs daily automatic reconciliations of investment fund units purchased and sold within its fund reconciliation process controls.
 These reconciliations ensured that all units purchased and sold are recorded against a member's record.

-The Trustees reviewed the DC Section's governance processes
+The Trustee Directors reviewed the DC Section's governance processes and internal controls each quarter and were satisfied that they were consistent with The Pensions Regulator's DC Code of Practice No. 13.

-and internal controls each quarter and were satisfied that the processes and controls were consistent with The Pensions Regulator's DC Code of Practice No. 13.
+Based on the above, the Trustee Directors are satisfied that core financial transactions relating to the DC Section and AVCs have overall been processed accurately and promptly during the scheme year and for those transactions processed outside service levels, the volume and delays have not been excessive.

-Based on the above, the Trustees are satisfied that the core financial transactions relating to the DC Section and AVCs have been processed accurately and generally promptly during the scheme year and that for transactions processed outside service levels, the volume and delays were not excessive.
+4. CHARGES AND TRANSACTION COSTS

-4. CHARGES AND TRANSACTION COSTS Annual Charges
+Annual Charges

 The level of annual charges (as measured by the total expense ratio (TER), which includes L&G's platform fee of 0.20% pa, but not transaction costs) for the lifestyle options, including the current default arrangement, varies according to the mix of assets, which begins to change when members are 15 years from retirement.
-For each of the three lifestyle options, Table 1 below shows the annual charge when a member is more than 15 years to retirement and at fiveyearly intervals within the period from 15 years to retirement.
+For each of the three lifestyle options, Table 1 below shows the annual charge when a member is more than 15 years to retirement and at five-yearly intervals within the period from 15 years to retirement.